surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.8.0-dev.2 =
+= 7.8.0-dev.3 =

-(2020/06/01) Added new methods in `WpssoConfig` to get add-on folder and file path information.
+(2020/06/02) Added new methods in the `WpssoConfig` class to get add-on folder and file path information.

 = 7.7.0 =